 Claire W. Tucker

-Claire W. Tucker serves as CapStar’s President and Chief Executive Officer.
-After raising more than $88 million in start-up capital, a record for a de novo bank in Tennessee, Claire led the founding of CapStar in July, 2008, now a billion-dollar financial institution.
+Claire W. Tucker serves as President and Chief Executive Officer for CapStar Financial Holdings, Inc. After raising more than $88 million in start-up capital, a record for a de novo bank in Tennessee, Claire led the founding of CapStar in July, 2008, now a billion-dollar financial institution.

 Claire started her banking career in 1975 at First American National Bank and had advanced to holding the office of president of corporate banking by 1996.
 When the bank was sold to AmSouth in 1999, she was Senior Executive VP responsible for all commercial banking activities in six southeastern states and New York.